3and4/Leither/doc/MiMei-en.md

 The earliest abuse of open data policy was committed by Facebook, which used other platforms’ data to construct its own social media, then shut the others out.
 User data get stuck in Facebook’s platform and the first monopoly of data was borne.

-Afterward Apple and Amazon created their own kingdom of user data, respectively.
+Afterward Apple and Amazon created their own kingdoms of user data, respectively.
 When Tencent published QQ, it used a proprietary communication protocol.
 When Baidu blocked commercials of Alibaba, the latter responded in kind.

 Thus, internet has become segregated.
 User data is fortified by impenetrable barriers created by every monopolist who can get its hands on it.